Information for Students

 Applicants will be notified of acceptance or rejection approximately one week prior to the start of the quarter.
 Students should register for classes assuming they will not be accepted to Venture Lab, yet be prepared to drop a course or two if they are accepted.
-Please keep in mind that most students find that they get the most out of the program by making their class schedule flexible and by spending as much time as possible on site with their fund.
-This allows students to become immersed in the organization and to participate in investment meetings, entrepreneur pitches, site visits and other fund activities students would otherwise not be exposed to.
-If you wish to participate in the lab with a local firm, be sure to concentrate all other classes either in the evenings or into a two day schedule.
+Please keep in mind that most students find that they get the most out of the program by making their class schedule flexible and by spending as much time as possible onsite with their funds.
+This allows students to become immersed in the organizations and to participate in investment meetings, entrepreneur pitches, site visits, and other fund activities to which students would otherwise not be exposed.
+If you wish to participate in the lab with a local firm, be sure to concentrate all other classes either in the evenings or into a two-day schedule.

 The time commitment to Venture Lab is substantial.
 Plan your course load appropriately.
 You may not drop this course once the matching process is complete.

-PLEASE NOTE: (1) STUDENTS CANNOT APPLY TO BOTH THE VCLAB AND BUYOUT LAB DURING THE SAME QUARTER, AND (2) THIS COURSE MAY NOT BE DROPPED DURING THE QUARTER.
-Matching Process
+PLEASE NOTE: (1) STUDENTS CANNOT APPLY TO BOTH THE VCLAB AND PRIVATE EQUITY LAB DURING THE SAME QUARTER, AND (2) THIS COURSE MAY NOT BE DROPPED DURING THE QUARTER.

 The list of participating funds is continuously updated.
 Please check back before submitting your application to ensure you have accessed the most recent list of host funds.
 If additional funds are added after the deadline, you will be informed and given an opportunity to apply to them as well.
 Please do not apply to funds that have requirements for their applicants unless you have the relevant experience.

 If you are matched to a firm, you may not turn down the offer.
 APPLY ONLY TO FIRMS WHOSE OFFER YOU ARE WILLING TO ACCEPT.
-If accepted you will automatically be enrolled in the course.
-Information for Sponsors
+If accepted, you will automatically be enrolled in the course.

-: The firm is encouraged to supply the student with guidance in their respective responsibilities/tasks and give continual, constructive feedback throughout the ten week period.
+: The firm is encouraged to supply the student with guidance in his or her respective responsibilities/tasks and give continual, constructive feedback throughout the 10-week period.
 The student’s grade is based principally on feedback the firm gives to the Kellogg faculty advisor.
-Advanced Planning

 : The sponsoring firm and student are strongly encouraged to make contact several weeks prior to the start of the quarter.
 This will allow for time to determine the nature of the student project prior to the beginning of the quarter.
-The student can then be ready to start the project immediately and thus be able to produce a finished product in the ten week time frame.
-Participating Firms
+The student can then be ready to start the project immediately and thus be able to produce a finished product in the 10-week time frame.

 : Firms have the option to participate or not during each quarter during the academic year.
-Previous participants include: Clean Energy Trust, Early Stage Partners, Longitude Capital, Siemens Venture Capital, Motorola Solutions Venture Capital, New World Ventures, BookBoard, and many others .
-See the detailed lists of past student and firm participants: Fall 2013
+Previous participants include: Clean Energy Trust, Early Stage Partners, Longitude Capital, Siemens Venture Capital, Motorola Solutions Venture Capital, New World Ventures, BookBoard, and many others.
+See the detailed lists of past student and firm participants:

 Those interested in becoming a Venture Lab sponsor should contact Professor David Stowell